hkn-alpha/website/README.md

 ## Adding a New Page

 You shouldn't have to do this too often after the initial creation of the website: it's far better to add a section to an existing page, since it reduces the maintenance burden.
 You should also consider how often your new page would need to be updated: if it needs frequent updating, will that updating _really_ happen?
-If you answer is yes (a miracle!) follow these steps:
+If your answer is yes (a miracle!) follow these steps: